mourthan0s/onisisconsulting.gr/README.md

  //js
    /* Contains all my JavaScript.
-   On the 'vendor' file exist the js of the 'Foundation' framework My custom js exist on the 'app.js'.
+   On the 'vendor' file exists the js of the 'Foundation' framework My custom js exist on the 'app.js'.
    In the 'gr.js', I have added the translation of some words from english to greek language, that I couldn't translate with the 'Loco Translate Plugin' cause they was custom added. */